tomofuminijo/aws-privatelink-demo/README.md

-# VCP PrivateLink Demo
+# AWS PrivateLink Demo

 This is a demo of PrivateLink.
 It includes demo instructions and a CloudFormation template.

 - Demo1: Create My VPC Service and access the service via Priavte Link

-# Demo1: Demo1: Create VPC Service and access it with Priavte Link
+# Demo1: Create VPC Ednpoint Service and access it with Priavte Link

 ![Demo1-PrivateLink-vpc-service](./images/Demo1-PrivateLink-vpc-service.png)